FlorentFlament/bosh-n-concourse/README.md

 Bosh & Concourse
 ================

+WARNING: This is not a supported tool, use it at your own risk !

 Bosh & Concourse (or bnc) is yet another tool to deploy Bosh and Concourse (with UAA and Credhub).